 CE mark is required for each medical device sold in EU.
-Due to the Covid-19 pandemic the date of application of the new EU medical device regulation (EU 2017/745) has been postponed to 26th May 2021.
-Until this date, Medical Device Directive 93/42/EEC may be still used for the initial certification.
+Due to the Covid-19 pandemic the date of application of the new EU medical device regulation (MDR EU 2017/745) has been postponed to 26th May 2021.
+There is no transition period for Class I devices (except Is, Im & Ir) which are already CE marked according to Medical Device Directive 93/42/EEC .
+So they have to comply with MDR at this date.

 A medical device which will be put on the EU market for the first time has to be CE marked.
 Currently there are two possibilities for this process.
 Firstly, legal manufacturer may use medical device directive 93/42/EEC (or 90/385/EEC for active implantable devices).
 Secondly, he may choose an appropriate conformity assessment procedure from MDR (EU 2017/745).
 I would recommend selecting the second option.
 Although compared to March -May 2020 period things are much better nowadays, nobody knows when or how a second wave of pandemic will hit Europe.
 Even if everything will go fine, notified bodies will most probably stop their initial certification quotations latest November 2020 as they did during autumn 2019.
 So, if you are still at the beginning phases of your CE marking project, the remaining 6 months (at the date of this article) of the additional year will be not enough for you.
 If you are new to the process, with 200+ pages MDR may frighten you.
 Don’t worry, a detailed plan and dedicated team can overcome each obstacle.